 The best way to cook a turkey breast

-Being a huge a turkey breast aficionado, I love turkey breasts and cook them at least once a month.
-I stock up when they are on sale and my freezer always has a few on stand by.
-I like them roasted, marinated, smoked, grilled and cranberry-glazed just to name a few.
-These are, no doubt, all great ways to cook a turkey breast.
+I love turkey breasts and cook them at least once a month.
+I stock up when they are on sale, and my freezer always has a few on standby.
+I like them roasted, marinated, smoked, grilled, and cranberry-glazed, to name a few.
+These are undoubtedly all great ways to cook a turkey breast.
 However, there is nothing like a tender, juicy, flavorful turkey breast under a crispy, ridiculously tasty, deep golden brown skin.
-This goodness is achieved by three easy steps:
+Three easy steps to achieve this goodness:

 - Finishing by roasting in the oven

-Every time I make it I get a ton of compliments.
-I am not surprised as this recipe is an adaptation of my very popular Crispy Oven Roasted Chicken Breast recipe.
+Every time I make it, I get a ton of compliments.
+I am unsurprised as this recipe is an adaptation of my top-rated Crispy Oven Roasted Chicken Breast recipe.

 Brining and seasoning

 Brining a turkey breast is a must.
-If haven’t done it before, brining may sound a little intimidating, but it’s very easy.
-Just don’t over-do it or else the breast will be a little too salty.
-I use a flavored brine, this makes the meat all the way inside the breast perfectly salted and seasoned.
+If you haven't done it before, brining may sound a little intimidating, but it's very easy.
+Just don't overdo it, or else the breast will be a little too salty.
+I use a flavored brine; this makes the meat all the way inside the breast perfectly salted and seasoned.
 Brining also adds a ton of delicious moisture to the super lean turkey breast meat.
-Just look at the picture below, do you see how juicy the meat is?
-Yummmm!
-That’s the magic of brining.
+Just look at the picture below.
+Do you see how juicy the meat is?
+Yum!
+That's the magic of brining.
 It will also save the breast if you happen to overcook it a little.

 Turkey breast cooking time

 In my experience, 2-3 lb half-breasts need about 40 minutes at 400F to reach 160F internal temperature.
-For every extra pound of weight add about 15 minutes of roasting time.
-Keep in mind that these cooking times are just an approximation and should be used only as a guide.
+Add about 15 minutes of roasting time for every extra pound of weight.
+Remember that these cooking times are just an approximation and should be used only as a guide.
 For best results, nothing beats a BBQ thermometer.
-That’s right, a BBQ thermometer.
-You see, instant read and regular meat thermometers have a huge drawback – they don’t alert you when the turkey is done.
-As such, you are very likely to miss the ideal temperature of 160F.
-Don’t worry, the meat will continue to cook after you take it out of the oven, so no need to wait until 165F.
+That's right, a BBQ thermometer.
+You see, instant-read and regular meat thermometers have a huge drawback - they don't alert you when the turkey is done.
+As such, you will likely miss the ideal temperature of 160F.
+Don't worry; the meat will continue to cook after you take it out of the oven, so there is no need to wait until 165F.

-A BBQ thermometer, on the other hand, will be monitoring the temperature throughout the entire cook and will alert you when the turkey breast is cooked.
+A BBQ thermometer, on the other hand, will monitor the temperature throughout the entire cook and will alert you when the turkey breast is cooked.
 Do yourself a favor and get one of these very popular and very good ThermoPro TP07 single probe or the ThermoPro TP08 dual probe thermometers.
-No need to run back and forth with an instant read thermometer to catch the right temperature and let the heat out every time you check.
+No need to run back and forth with an instant-read thermometer to catch the right temperature and let the heat out every time you check.
 There is overcooked or burned meat with a BBQ thermometer.